thevuong/next15-filterlist/STEPS.md

 ### Add a loading spinner to Search.tsx

 - Progressive enhancement of the base case search with onChange, add router, params, and searchParams.
 - Add "use client", newSearchParams, pushRouter.
+We are keeping the state in the URL as a single source of truth, because the state of the app is reloadable, shareable, and bookmarkable.
 - Using the existing search params because I will be adding more in the next step.
 - Add defaultvalue and reset with a key
 - Notice the url is updating later because we are waiting for the await in the table to resolve before routing.
+- As a user, we want to know that something is happening in the app.
 - Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
 - Use pending state to display user while waiting for the navigation to finish, which is the await in the table component.
 - Enable the spinner, while we are transitioning, we can see it.
 When this is hydrated by js, we have the onchange and the spinner.
 - (Using a transition also batches the key strokes, leaving only one entry in the history.)

-We are putting state in the URL.
-This is a common request because the current state of the app can be shareable, bookmarkable, reloadable.
-But, it can be hard to coordinate state in the url with component state with i.e useEffect.
-Instead, by lifting the state up, the URL is now a single source of truth, which is a well known pattern in React.

 ## Add CategoryFilter.tsx to layout.tsx